How to Build a DIY Barndominium

 Step 3: Wiring, Plumbing, and HVAC for Barndominiums

-If building the outside was a breeze, but figuring out the plumbing isn’t really your jam, this would be the time to call out some contractors for side jobs.
+If building the outside was a breeze, but figuring out the plumbing isn’t your jam, this would be the time to call out some contractors for side jobs.

 Reducing the number of joints and flexibility of tubing often means water can flow from the water heater to a fixture in a single section, eliminating potential leaks.
-It’s also smart to install nail guards anywhere a nail or screw would be long enough to penetrate wires and pipes.
+It’s also wise to install nail guards anywhere a nail or screw would be long enough to penetrate wires and pipes.

 Step 4: Insulation for Barndominiums